samirhimi/webapp-by-ingress/README.md

 # webapp-by-ingress
-you can use siege command to test load on the app,
+You can use siege command to test load on the app,

 Example:

 siege -c 100 -t 1M -b http://webapp.local.com